dgr/clojurecrazy/docs/_posts/2022-01-09-reduce-my-favorite-clojure-function.md

 that you just carry along from one call of the reducing function to the next (e.g., `+`, `min`, `max`, or the automaton) or a large data structure that you're building up (e.g., our vector of prefixes).
-Semantically, `reduce` keep track of that state value and _folds_ in each of the items in the collection.
+Semantically, `reduce` keeps track of that state value and _folds_ in each of the items in the collection.

 The second key point is that there are many functions that can serve